-See the reasonable effort instruction later, applicable to Part III.
+See Reasonable effort on page 3, applicable to Part III.

 Interested person.
 For purposes of Part III, an "interested person" means a current or former officer, director, trustee, or key employee listed in Form 990, Part VII, Section A; a substantial contributor; or a related person.